RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 # Working with your playbooks on GitLab
 This example uses Gitlab that is part of the lab environment.

+>First step, with your web browser, go to the Gitlab server: https://$gitlab_server and login with gitlab user and the password provided to you at the start of the lab.
->As a first step, go ahead and create a new repository on Gitlab:
+>When logged in go ahead and create a new repository on Gitlab:

  ![Creating a Gitlab project](../../content/images/gitlab_frontpage.png)